GT-RAIL/cogtest-network-connectivity/README.md

 Optional adjustments:
 1. In **Node.js**, you can change the node (square/triangle) height and stroke width in Node.constructor().
-2. In **sidePanel.js**, you can change the side panel contents at the various game stages (introduction, observation, response, end puzzle, end game)
+2. In **sidePanel.js**, you can change the side panel contents at the various game stages (introduction, observation, response, end puzzle, end game).

 ### Demonstration Image/Video ###